What You Need To Know About Your Surgery Recovery

 LISTEN TO YOUR SURGEON

-Your Surgeon will provide you with a tailored post-surgery care plan.
+Your Surgeon will provide you with post-surgery instructions.
 To avoid complications and offer you the best possible result, it’s vital that you follow these instructions carefully.

-If you any need clarification while you’re in Thailand, please don’t hesitate to call the CosMeditour In-Destination Support team.
+If you any need clarification while you’re in Thailand, please don’t hesitate to call the Liasion team. (on Whatsapp)

 SUPPLEMENTS & MEDICATIONS